cookiedb/CookieDB/README.md

   - ex: `not(false)`
 - `in_range`
   - Takes in an input number, a minimum, and a maximum number.
-It will return true if it is in the range, otherwise it will return false.
+It will return true if the input is in the range, otherwise it will return false.
   - ex: `in_range(5, 0, 10)`
 - `coalesce`
   - Takes in any number of inputs and returns the first non-null one